 - Tax-free assets (Roth IRA and Roth 401(k/403(b))

 Overall, the reasoning is pretty simple.
 Withdraw the least tax-efficient accounts first and the most tax-efficient accounts last.
-After-tax assets, such as savings accounts and checking accounts, are probably earning very little and you have to pay taxes each year on any interest.
+After-tax assets, such as savings accounts and checking accounts, are probably earning very little interest.
+Also, you must pay taxes each year on that little interest that is earned.
 If you own an after-tax brokerage account, you have to pay taxes each year on the gains.
 It makes sense to withdraw these first and hold off on touching Roth accounts which are growing tax-free for you.
 Not only will your Roth accounts grow tax-free for you, it can also be passed on to your kids/heirs tax-free as well.
 Roth accounts are really the best of the best, and the longer you can allow them to grow tax-free the better.
 Given your situation though, the withdrawal order can be very complicated and entails a lot of tax planning.

+The general rule is that you should withdraw from after-tax accounts first, but it isn’t always that simple.
 Let me give you an example.
 You retire and have significant after-tax assets (i.e. checking, savings, and brokerage accounts) as well as pre-tax assets.
 You have no other income besides investment withdrawals and have plenty of after-tax money.
 In this example, you wouldn’t even need to touch the pre-tax assets for a few years.
 Given the order of distributions that we discussed earlier, the distribution order would be to first withdraw the savings accounts.
 Then you would withdraw the pre-tax assets once you run out in a few years.
 Woohoo, you don’t have to pay any taxes this year!
 This sounds great, but the objective is not to minimize taxes this year, it is to minimize taxes in retirement.
-You have better options than to have $0 in taxes for the next few years and then shoot up to a very high tax bracket when your pre-tax distributions start.
+You may have better options than to have $0 in taxes for the next few years.
+Especially, if your taxes shoot up to a very high tax bracket when your pre-tax distributions start.